Felix Frankfurter: First World War

 Frankfurter's work in Washington had impressed the faculty at Harvard Law School, who used a donation from the financier Jacob Schiff to create a position for him there after Louis Brandeis suggested that Schiff do this.
 He taught mainly administrative law and occasionally criminal law.
 With fellow professor James M. Landis, he advocated judicial restraint in dealing with government misdeeds, including greater freedom for administrative agencies from judicial oversight.
 He also served as counsel for the National Consumers League, arguing for Progressive causes such as minimum wage and restricted work hours.
 He was involved in the early years of The New Republic magazine after its founding by Herbert Croly.

-When the United States entered World War I in 1917, Frankfurter took a special leave from Harvard to serve as special assistant to the Secretary of War Newton D. Baker.
-He was appointed Judge Advocate General, supervising military courts-martial for the War Department.
-He was commissioned a major in the Officers Reserve Corps but was not called to active duty.
+When the United States entered World War I in 1917, Frankfurter took a special leave from Harvard to be commissioned a major in the United States Army Reserve, where he supervised military courts-martial as a Judge Advocate General in 1917 and served as special assistant to the Secretary of War Newton D. Baker until 1918.

 In September 1917, he was appointed counsel to a commission, the President's Mediation Committee, established by President Wilson to resolve major strikes threatening war production.
 Among the disturbances he investigated were the 1916 Preparedness Day Bombing in San Francisco, where he argued strongly that the radical leader Thomas Mooney had been framed and required a new trial.
-He also examined the copper industry in Arizona, where industry bosses solved industrial relations problems by having more than 1,000 strikers forcibly deported to New Mexico.
-Overall, Frankfurter's work gave him an opportunity to learn firsthand about labor politics and extremism, including anarchism, communism and revolutionary socialism.
+He also represented the Labor Department on the priorities board of the War Industries Board and examined the copper industry in Arizona.
+There, industry bosses solved industrial relations problems by having more than 1,000 strikers forcibly deported to New Mexico.

+Frankfurter thus learned firsthand about labor politics and extremism, including anarchism, communism and revolutionary socialism.
 He came to sympathize with labor issues, arguing that "unsatisfactory, remediable social conditions, if unattended, give rise to radical movements far transcending the original impulse."
 His activities led the public to view him as a radical lawyer and supporter of radical principles.
 Former President Theodore Roosevelt accused him of being "engaged in excusing men precisely like the Bolsheviki in Russia".

 Post First World War

 As the war drew to a close, Frankfurter was among the nearly one hundred intellectuals who signed a statement of principles for the formation of the League of Free Nations Associations, intended to increase United States participation in international affairs.

 Frankfurter was encouraged by Supreme Court Justice Louis Brandeis to become more involved in Zionism.
-With Brandeis he lobbied President Wilson to support the Balfour Declaration, a British government statement supporting the establishment of a Jewish homeland in Palestine.
-In 1918, he participated in the founding conference of the American Jewish Congress in Philadelphia, creating a national democratic organization of Jewish leaders from all over the US.
-In 1919, Frankfurter served as a Zionist delegate to the Paris Peace Conference.
+With Brandeis, he lobbied President Wilson to support the Balfour Declaration, a British government statement supporting the establishment of a Jewish homeland in Palestine.
+In 1918, he participated in the founding conference of the American Jewish Congress in Philadelphia, creating a national democratic organization of Jewish leaders from all over the U.S. In 1919, Frankfurter served as a Zionist delegate to the Paris Peace Conference.